mrcgrtz/kickstart/README.md

  - get rid of the Makefile, just use `npm install` and `grunt`
  - create an image optimization task using [grunt-imagine](https://github.com/asciidisco/grunt-imagine)
  - create proper `watch` and `clean` tasks for Grunt
- - create a default build for Ender.js
-    - or switch to jQuery like all the cool kids do

 ## License